codylindley/jspm-startup/README.md

 jspm registry create bower jspm-bower-endpoint
 ```

-## Serve It (starts browser-sync and servers the index.html in src directory to localhost:3000):
+## Serve It
+(i.e. starts browser-sync and serves the index.html in src directory to localhost:3000):

 ```
 $ npm run serveit